-With almost 100,000 bodies of water (yes, really!), Saskatchewan is the go-to place for Canadians looking to fish, boat and enjoy as many days as humanly possible out on the water.
 Whether you’re on the massive Lake Athabasca or canoeing on the Fond du Lac River, there’s always something to do.
 However, there are strict regulations for boaters around the proper licensing of pleasure crafts in Saskatchewan.
-Make sure you’re safe, legal and ready for all the boat days your heart desires.
-We’re breaking down all there is to know about boat registration in Saskatchewan.

 How Do I Know If My Boat Needs to Be Registered?

-In Saskatchewan, you’ll need to licence it or register most boats.
-Most likely, the boats you’re operating are probably considered pleasure crafts in Canada, which means that they’re used for leisure.
-Odds are you have a pleasure craft if you’re using your boat for fishing, water skiing, swimming, or to hang out in; if so, you’ll need to licence it.
-If you’re wondering whether you’re not your boat needs to be licenced, it does if it has a motor of 7.5 kW (10 horsepower) or more.
+Most likely, the boats you’re operating are probably considered pleasure crafts in Canada, meaning they’re used for leisure.
+Odds are you have a pleasure craft if you’re using your boat for fishing, water skiing, swimming, or hanging out; if so, you’ll need to licence it.

-In Canada, certain boats require actual registration with the Canadian Register of Vessels: commercial vessels, government-owned vessels, barges, commercial river rafts, vessels with a marine mortgage and vessels travelling outside of Canada are the only things.
-Pleasure crafts only need a licence.
+In Canada, certain boats require actual registration with the Canadian Register of Vessels: commercial vessels, government-owned vessels, barges, commercial river rafts, vessels with a marine mortgage, and vessels travelling outside of Canada are the only things.

 What Boats Are Exempt?